-Command Purpose aaa authentication enable default method1 Enables user ID and password checking for [method2] users requesting privileged EXEC level.
+Comma and Purpose hentication method2] enable default Enables user ID and password checking for users requesting privileged EXEC level.

 The method argument refers to the actual list of methods the authentication algorithm tries, in the sequence entered.

 The following table lists the supported enable authentication methods: